Rosehill 4H: Growing Kids Gods Way

 Rosehill Christian School Program Opportunities

 You may not know that RCS has a thriving and active 4H program, but we are 74 members strong which makes us the largest extracurricular activity on campus here.
 The Rosehill 4H club has also been recognized with the Waller County Texas A&M Agrilife Extension as the largest club in all of the Waller County area.
 This is a huge accomplishment that has been set in motion several years ago by a past teacher by the name of Missy Owles.
-Club managers, Christie Newell and Rose Botkin, have worked diligently to fill some very big shoes this year in moving our program forward.
-This year we have added a Wildlife and Outdoor Education Club and Art Club.
+Club manager, Christie Newell, has worked diligently to fill some very big shoes this year in moving our program forward.
+This year we have added an Equestrian Club.

 The RCS 4H program meets every Wednesday of the month after school approximately from 3:45 to 4:45 or 5:00pm with different club activities each week.
 The first Wednesday of the month is our general club meeting where we have activities for the K-5th graders to represent the different project areas and leadership development activities for our 6th through high school students.
-The 2nd Wednesday of the month is Cooking Club led by Mrs. Newell.
-The third Wednesday of the month is our Art Club led by Mrs. Teri Clark (on-campus) and Archery Club under Shooting Sports led by Mr. Bankston and his son, Parker, at the Oil Ranch (off-campus).
-The fourth Wednesday of each month we have Craft Club led by parent volunteer, Rose Botkin.
+The 2nd Wednesday of the month is Art Club led by Mrs. Clark.
+The third Wednesday of the month is our Cooking Club led by Mrs. Rose Botkin (on-campus) and Archery Club under Shooting Sports led by Mr. Bankston at the Oil Ranch (off-campus).
 The second Friday of each month is Photography Club that is led by Dr. Keith Grimm.
-We also have our newest club, Wildlife and Outdoor Education, led by Mrs. Lauren and Mr. Jamie Dyal.
-They had planned on meeting once in the fall semester, but we got rained out.
-We should have a weekend campout this spring semester for members interested.
-Our last and final club activity is the Agricultural Club where our students raise a variety of different animals and show all around Texas including the Waller County Fair at the beginning of October.
+We also have our Wildlife and Outdoor Education Club led by Mrs. Lauren and Mr. Jamie Dyal who meet once per semester.
+We will have a day event out at the Brazos Bend National Park in October and an overnight campout at Inks Lake in April.
+The Agricultural Club is where we have students who raise a variety of different animals and show all around Texas including the Waller County Fair at the beginning of October.
 Our newest club, the Equestrian Club, will be led by Mrs. Teri Free who is the new Ag Teacher here at RCS.
 She will do several horse workshops out at her ranch and develop several horse judging groups for competition.

 Our program offers support in the production of livestock for the showing of beef cattle, dairy cattle, swine, goat, lamb, poultry, and rabbits at the county, state and national level.
-Through supervised agriculture experiences and classroom instruction we provide the necessary fundamentals that explore the areas of animal husbandry, livestock selection, health and care of livestock.
+Through supervised agricultural experiences and classroom instruction, we provide the necessary fundamentals that explore the areas of animal husbandry, livestock selection, health and care of livestock.

 Our program is involved with the Waller County Fair Association.